January 21, 1956

 Virginia Elizabeth "Geena" Davis was born in Wareham, Massachusetts, United States, on January 21, 1956, is an American actress.

-She began her acting career in her big screen debut in comedy film Tootsie (1982) in role as April Page.
+She made her big screen debut in comedy film Tootsie (1982) in role as April Page.

 She got her television debut in NBC action crime drama series Knight Rider (1983) in episode "K.I.T.T. the Cat", in role as Grace Fallon.

-Her breakthrough performance came as Veronica "Ronnie" Quaife in science fiction horror movie The Fly (1986), opposite Jeff Goldblum.
+Geena's breakthrough performance came as Veronica "Ronnie" Quaife in science fiction horror movie The Fly (1986).

 She won the Academy Award for Best Supporting Actress for her role as Muriel Pritchett in drama romance film The Accidental Tourist (1988).